nokotamustang/OpenGL_and_Vulkan_3D/README.md

 1. Create a project directory, and inside here we do the following:

+    - Don't use spaces in the project name for full compatibility, especially if you are using my build batch fils.

     - A `CMakeLists.txt` file at the root of your project.

     - A `src` directory for your code.